-Note: if later on you change your program of study, for example deciding on new electives, you do need to submit a new Request for Minor form.
+Note: if later on you change your program of study, for example deciding to substitute different electives, you do need to submit a new Request for Minor form.
 To graduate with the minor, courses you have completed for this minor need to match those on the most recently approved form.